Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Old-fashioned postcards still do work.
 Send them out to editors you’re interested in working with on a quarterly basis.
 They keep them.
 They reference them when they’re looking for photographers for certain projects.
 It works.
 And those postcards last much longer than an Instagram post.

-You don’t have to do all of this yourself – there are services that do it for you.
+You don’t have to do all of this yourself – some services do it for you.

 Agency Access is one such service.
 They’re a team of editors with decades of industry experience and know-how to get you in front of the right people.
 But they’re pricey, and they’re not for everyone.